DnV1eX/EnumOptionSet/README.md

 ## References
 - Proposal for adding a variant of this macro to the standard library (it never happened) with detailed discussion: [[Pitch] `@OptionSet` macro](https://forums.swift.org/t/pitch-optionset-macro/63547).
-- Also try [@EnumRawValues](https://github.com/DnV1eX/EnumRawValues) - Swift macro that enables full-fledged raw values for enumerations.
+- Also try [`@EnumRawValues`](https://github.com/DnV1eX/EnumRawValues) - a Swift macro that enables full-fledged raw values for enumerations.

 ## License
 Copyright © 2024 DnV1eX.
 All rights reserved.
 Licensed under the Apache License, Version 2.0.